 I’m not about to change journalism or human nature.

-As an information consumer, however, I want you to be aware of two exceptionally important things:
+As an information consumer, however, I want you to be aware of two important things:

 Your decisions and actions drive the internet.
 You may believe that it’s big (or small) business doing whatever they want to make money, but the fact is, they can’t do that without you.
-The more you visit certain sites, the more you’re implicitly endorsing what they do and how they do it.
-As a result, they’re going to do more.
+The more you visit certain sites, the more you implicitly endorse what they do and how they do it.
+As a result, they’re going to do it more.